126 Career Overall Rank

-While very few paintings by Tommy Skeen Tjakamarra have been presented on the secondary market his average price is very healthy indeed at $18,292.
-Of the 12 works that have been offered to date, ten have sold for a total of $182,920.
+While very few paintings by Tommy Skeen Tjakamarra have been presented on the secondary market, his average price is very healthy indeed at $16,392.
+Of the 14 works that have been offered to date, 12 have sold for a total of $196,704.
 Only two works have failed and both of these were created in 1995, by which time he was becoming more and more infirm and not producing his best work.
 Old Man Dying at Walgulli and Barrakurra were offered as lots 259 and 260 in Sotheby’s July 2005 sale.
 Even with their relative crude execution these two small works, measuring just 99 x 50 cm and 75 x 50 cm respectively, were both appealing, but their estimates may have been a little over ambitious at $10,000-12,000 and $8,000-12,000 respectively.
 Nevertheless, despite this small blemish, Tommy’s results at auction are impressive for an artist who never had a solo show and whose career went largely unheralded during his lifetime.

-Tommy Skeen’s paintings are unlikely to come up at auction all that often, indeed none appeared in either 2010 or 2011, but when they do collectors should sit up and take notice.
-His best works are very very good and their rarity should make them extremely worthwhile investments.
+Tommy Skeen’s paintings are unlikely to come up at auction all that often, indeed only 4 have appeared since 2007.
+When they do, however, collectors should sit up and take notice.
+His best works are extremely good and their rarity should make them highly worthwhile investments.
 But far and above financial considerations, Tommy was a truly great artist who captured the essence of the remote reaches of the desert and the spiritual depth of its Aboriginal inhabitants.
 These works are wonderful to live with; take it from someone who knows.

 One of the founding painters at Balgo, his early works exhibited marked shifts in palette and an absence of the subdued ochre colours more commonly used by men at the time.
 While he employed the sacred spectrum of red, black, yellow and white to depict the traces of ancestral beings, these were rendered as vibrant colours juxtaposed with a range of others including lilac, blues and greens.
 This special colour sense can be seen clearly throughout his work as exampled by Parra Koora near Yakka Yakka in the Great Sandy Desert 1993 and Inargi Dreaming 1992.